archilex/advanced-tables-docs/README.md

 Change `$userClass = Config::getUserModelName();` to  `$userClass = Config::getUser();`

-*Reminder: If you have already deployed to your production server, do **NOT** delete and republish your old migrations.
+*Important: If you have already deployed to your production server, do **NOT** delete and republish these two migration files.
 Doing this will create new migration files and when deploying to production you will encounter errors as the database tables have already been created.*

 ##### Filter Set Filter